prodigyrobot/dead.net/README.md

 -no possibility for gov or cops to trace user identity or prove user connection to information

--user does not matter, even YOU, only information
+-user does not matter, even YOU!, only information matters

--no human moderator allowed (they all bastards)
+-no human moderator allowed (they are all bastards, as we know)

--info stored only while it matters, dead info deleted
+-info stored only while it matters, dead info deleted immediatelly

 -one click account deletion with no way to restore or trace identity is possible